 The Clout Project is the email project of the non-profit organization UniForum® Chicago.
-Until recently, it sponsored a distributed multi-node virtual machine that not only provided name and routing services, but actually spooled and delivered mail for client machines.
+Until a few years ago, it sponsored a distributed multi-node virtual machine that not only provided name and routing services, but actually spooled and delivered mail for client machines.

 The reason we provided this service, gratis, was that there was no affordable alternative for small organizations or individuals; services providers charged fees for services that were beyond the means of most such candidates.